X-Ray (song)

-"X-Ray" is the second single from Camouflage's fifth studio album, Spice Crackers, released in 1996.
+"X-Ray" is a song by German synth-pop trio Camouflage, released in 1996 as the second and final single from their fifth studio album, Spice Crackers (1995).

 The single contains three versions of the song: the Soft Single Mix, which is an edit of the album version; the Ronda Ray single mix, which adds extra instrumentation to the Soft Single Mix; and the Tranceformer remix, which is a different take on the song and is the main single and video mix.

 Music video

 The music video depicts the two band members promoting some sort of campaign which involves "X-Ray" glasses (portrayed by conventional 3D cinema glasses).